b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 Here, we got a data set on composition of different chocolate bars.
 You are
-interested to see if the carbohydrate (`carb`) content in a bar is associated
+interested to see if the carbohydrate (`carb`) content in bars is associated
-with its fat mass.
+with their fat mass.

 ```jl
 s = """